 We're gonna' test the continuity of the blower motor resistor with a multimeter in Ohms mode.

-Since we need to remove the resistor block to test it, it'll give you the opportunity to inspect it for broken or burned resistors (coils) and its connector for any type of damage.
+You don't have to remove the resistor block to test it, but if you do you'll be able to inspect it for broken or burned resistors (coils).
+Remember to check its connector for any type of damage too.

 If you find any type of burn damage on the resistor block and connector, you can conclude they are bad and need to be replaced (and skip the continuity tests).

 NOTE: To see actual resistance specifications for the continuity test of this test section, go here: Blower Resistor Continuity Specification Tables.

 Disconnect the blower motor resistor from its connector and remove it from its location.